kkm24132/ReinforcementLearning/07_PolicyGradientMethods/ReadMe.md

 ![Exercise solution 13.21](https://github.com/kkm24132/ReinforcementLearning/blob/main/07_PolicyGradientMethods/figure/Solution13.21.png)

-  - The generalisation of the proof of the policy gradient theorem comes with the use of the Bellman equation unfolding for the value function.
+  - The generalisation of the proof of the Policy Gradient Theorem comes with the use of the Bellman equation unfolding for the value function.
 We therefore arrive at the following gradient:

 ![Exercise solution 13.22](https://github.com/kkm24132/ReinforcementLearning/blob/main/07_PolicyGradientMethods/figure/Solution13.22.png)